andrewgdotcom/ason/ason.md

     key1 US key2 ...
 GS value(1,key1) US value(1,key2) ... [ RS value(2,key1) US value(2,key2) ... ]

 The group separator [GS] is used to separate the first row, containing the column names (keys), from the rows (records) containing the values.

-Empty keys are forbidden, and empty values MUST be indicated by [ENQ] (undefined).
+* Keys SHOULD be unique.
-Otherwise, keys are plaintext and values are ASON text.
+* Otherwise, keys are plaintext and values are ASON text.
+* Tables MAY be ragged-right, however records SHOULD NOT contain more values than the number of columns.

 ### Array

-The stext of an array [SOH SYN US DLE ETB] = `^A ^V ^_ ^P ^W` is represented as
+The stext of an array [SOH SYN US [US ...]
+DLE ETB] = `^A ^V ^_ [US ...] ^P ^W` is represented as

     value(1,1) [ US value(1,2) ... ] [ RS value(2,1) [ US value(2,2) ... ] ... ]

+It can have up to four dimensions by using all of [FS, GS, RS, US].

+* Values are ASON text.
+* Arrays MAY be ragged-right.

-It can have up to four dimensions by using all of [FS, GS, RS, US]; up to sixteen by using the big-endian two-character sequences [FS FS, FS GS, FS RS,...
-US GS, US RS, US US]; up to 64 by using three-character sequences etc.
+An array MAY have more than four dimensions by using multi-character sequences as separators:

+* up to 16 by using the big-endian two-character sequences [FS FS, FS GS, FS RS, ...
+US GS, US RS, US US]
+* up to 64 by using three-character sequences [FS FS FS, FS FS GS, ...
+US US GS, US US RS, US US US]
+* etc.

+If multi-character separators are used in the stext, they MUST also be used in the htext and ftexts:

+* The number of [US] characters after the [SYN] character in the first header record indicates the length of the separator sequences in the remainder of the array.
-Separator sequences of differing lengths MUST NOT be used in the same array.
+* Separator sequences of differing lengths MUST NOT be used in the same array.
-Empty cells MUST be indicated by [ENQ] (undefined), otherwise the cell contents are ASON text.
-Arrays MAY be ragged-right if the application allows it.

 Field encoding
 --------------